Bollos00/LibreMines/README.md

 sudo make install
 ```

-To uninstall LibreMines, while on the `build` directory, run:
+To uninstall LibreMines, run this while on the `build` directory:
 ```sh
 sudo xargs rm < install_manifest.txt
 ```